17 User Acceptance Testing Templates [Examples + Download]

 • the QA team to identify any friction in the process, which is the whole point of UAT testing.

-Here’s what you should include in UAT test cases:
+Here's what you can include in most UAT test cases:

 1. ID or Name.
 A unique identifier or a descriptive name that's easy to come back to.

 2. Description.
-Insert what needs to be tested—don’t go into too much detail.
+Insert what needs to be tested, but don't go into too much detail.

 4. Expected result.
-Tell the end user what is supposed to happen once they have completed the steps above.
-Example: you should now be logged on to the dashboard.
+Tell the end user what’s supposed to happen once they have completed the steps above.
+Example: “You should now be logged on to the dashboard.”

 5. Actual result.
 This field is filled by testers and describes what actually happened.
 Example: the dashboard is loading indefinitely.